 Toxins (eg, clostridial toxins, venomous snake bite)

-Intravascular hemolysis results in hemoglobinemia when the amount of hemoglobin released into plasma exceeds the hemoglobin-binding capacity of the plasma-binding protein haptoglobin, a protein normally present in concentrations of about 100 mg/dL (1.0 g/L) in plasma, resulting in the reduction of unbound plasma haptoglobin.
+Intravascular hemolysis results in hemoglobinemia when the amount of hemoglobin released into plasma exceeds the hemoglobin-binding capacity of the plasma-binding protein haptoglobin, a protein normally present in concentrations of about 100 mg/dL (1.0 g/L) in plasma.
+Thus, intravascular hemolysis reduces unbound plasma haptoglobin.
 With hemoglobinemia, unbound hemoglobin dimers are filtered into the urine and reabsorbed by renal tubular cells; hemoglobinuria results when reabsorptive capacity is exceeded.
 Iron is released from catabolized hemoglobin and embedded in hemosiderin within the tubular cells; some of the iron is assimilated for reutilization and some reaches the urine when the tubular cells slough.

 Consequences of hemolysis

 Unconjugated (indirect) hyperbilirubinemia and jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
 Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more occur when the conversion of hemoglobin to bilirubin exceeds the liver’s capacity to conjugate and excrete bilirubin Overview of Biliary Function The liver produces about 500 to 600 mL of bile each day.
 Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids... read more .
 Bilirubin catabolism causes increased stercobilin in the stool and urobilinogen in the urine and sometimes cholelithiasis Cholelithiasis Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
 In developed countries, about 10% of adults and 20% of people > 65 years have gallstones.
-Gallstones tend... read more .
+Gallstones... read more .

 Symptoms and Signs of Hemolytic Anemia

-Systemic manifestations of hemolytic anemias resemble those of other anemias and include pallor, fatigue, dizziness, and possible hypotension.
+Systemic manifestations of hemolytic anemias resemble those of other anemias and include pallor, fatigue, dizziness, and weakness.
 Scleral icterus and/or jaundice may occur, and the spleen may enlarge.

-Hemolytic crisis (acute, severe hemolysis) is uncommon; it may be accompanied by chills, fever, pain in the back and abdomen, prostration, and shock.
+Hemolytic crisis (acute, severe hemolysis) is uncommon; it may be accompanied by chills, fever, back and abdominal pain, prostration, and shock.
 Hemoglobinuria causes red or reddish-brown urine.

 Diagnosis of Hemolytic Anemia